Main Street, Waterville. All jammed with passengers for the fairgrounds,

 This map is the Bangor-Charleston Division.
 In total, Bangor

-expanded the service over the years to have about 57 miles of service trackage.
-Passengers
+expanded the service over the years to have about 57 miles of

-carried in 1915: 6,571,038.
 In 1921 - 7,835,046.
-From: Bangor Street Railway
+From: Bangor Street Railway by

-As O. R. says in his intro in his September 1, 1955, book, Toonervilles of Maine: The Pine Tree State.
+As OR's intro, September 1, 1955, book, "Toonervilles of Maine: The Pine Tree State."
 "Maine is well known among New England's electric railway enthusiasts for its four major traction systems - the Atlantic Shore Line Railway, the Portland Railroad, the Lewiston, Augusta and Waterville Street Railway, and the Bangor Railway and Electric Company - and for its famous Portland-Lewiston Interurban as well! - but not so well known is the fact that the Pine Tree State had several small trolley lines, none over 15 miles in length, which were either contiguous to the larger systems or operated by themselves."

-Rockport & Camden Railway -PWM postcard
+Rockport & Camden Railway - PWM

-In the late 1880s/90s, when the fledgling electric companies in Maine were starting up, residential homes were not their market of choice.
-Initially, the usual market sequence was; contracts to provide electricity to a town/city for electric lights on the main street(s), then electric railway companies (for
+In the late 1880s/90s, when the fledgling electric companies in Maine were starting up, each sought markets for the electricity.
+Residential homes were not their market of choice.
+Initially, the usual market sequence was contracts to provide electricity to a town/city for electric lights on the main street(s), then electric railway companies (for obvious reasons :), then industrial factories, and then later the residential market.
+Electricity for use by the residential market didn't expand until about 1910, after the cost of electricity had dropped to 2.5 cents per kilowatt-hour.
+Text from: The Light from the River: Central Maine Power's First Century of Service by Clark T. Irwin, Jr, dated 1999.

 Farms' access to electricity took even longer - in the mid-1930s, 8,400 (17%) of Maine's 53,000 farms had electricity.

 It was expensive to acquire the land, build the power plants and dams, and place poles and string wires for the new electric companies.
 Having long-term contracts and receiving funding advancements were important to the fledgling electric companies.
 When a new street railway signed a 30-year contract with a funding advance to the Massalonskee Electric Company, a power plant was completed in 1907 and began generating the power for the Waterville, Augusta, and Lewiston Railway in 1908.
 The railway provided $30,000 a year in electric revenue - nearly half of Massalonskee Electric Company's total revenues.
-Successes were leveraged and successes continued to mount.
+Successes were leveraged, and successes continued to mount.
 The electric company had 4,500 customers in 1909.
 In January 1910, the Massalonskee Electric Company changed its name to Central Maine Power.
 In 1919, CMP had 21,361 customers.

 The Lewiston, Augusta, and Waterville Street Railway had